Ivanka Trump Tweets White Supremacy Is ‘An Evil’ To ‘Be Destroyed’ & Twitter Explodes, Points To Her Father

 “Did… she just threaten patricide?”

 More than a few people tweeted in response to Ivanka’s post by mentioning senior adviser Stephen Miller.
-People suggested is integral to these issues and should be let go from his position.
+People suggested he is integral to these issues and should be let go from his position.
 In response to one post like that, another Twitter user responded that Ivanka probably couldn’t hear him over the money and presidency that her “daddy” promised she would receive.

 “Absolutely Ivanka,….
 Oh, If only someone had access to the President, and the guts to tell HIM this…..OH WAIT!…”